openwisp/ansible-openwisp2/README.md

 Tested on **debian**, **ubuntu**, **fedora**, **redhat** and **centos**.

-**NOTE**: it is highly suggested to use this procedure on clean virtual machines or linux containers.
+**NOTE**: It is highly suggested to use this procedure on clean virtual machines or linux containers.

 **Minimum ansible version supported**: 2.5.